timothyausten/snap.multiline.js/README.md

 snap.multiline.js is licensed under the terms of the MIT License.

 ## Introduction
 Since SVG does not support newlines, they must be simulated by creating separate text elements for each line of text.
-This provides a way to do it with \n as in Javascript.
+This provides a way to do it with \n as in JavaScript.

 ## Usage
 Include this plugin after including the Snap.svg.js library in your html document.